MinLL/MinAI/README.md

 * Both Mantella and AIFF are supported by this mod as soft-dependencies.
 Run one or the other, or both at the same time.
 At the time of beta14 they have roughly equivalent feature parity (AIFF excels at some things like Sex scenes).
 As time goes on, AIFF will be focused on for development.
 Mantella's feature-set is effectively frozen.
 * Update as of Beta32: The majority of this mod's more advanced features are built for AIFF at this point, due to limitations with the Mantella API.
 Mantella still has rudimentary support, though, and continues to be supported.

+## Action Registry (AIFF)
+* All commands can be enabled or disabled in the MCM.
+* All commands can be configured with cooldowns, with exponential backoff parameters.
+Effectively, this means that you can set a cooldown on a command, and have the cooldown increase every time that command is used, until enough time passes for the cooldown to reset back to base values.

+## AIFF Extensions
+* This mod contains a number of quality of life improvements for AIFF.
+### Configuration Options:
+* force_voice_type = Force the voice type sent to xtts to be the NPC's base voice type.
+This is useful for compatibility with Mantella's xtts server.
+* disable_nsfw = Globally disable all NSFW functionality.
+* restrict_nonfollower_functions = By default, AIFF will have all of its actions available to all NPC's.
+This option disables functions that make sense only for followers, when interacting with non-follower NPC's.
+* stop_narrator_context_leak = Prevent companions from being aware of what the narrator has said recently.
+* always_enable_functions = Enable functions during rechat.
+Fun for kinky party play.
+* PROMPT_HEAD_OVERRIDE = Override the prompt head for all profiles in a single place.
+* force_aiff_name_to_ingame_name = Force the AIFF player name to match the player's in-game name for compatibility with mods that change the player's name.
+* commands_to_purge = Remove any AIFF commands that you don't like.
+Removes "TakeASeat" by default.
+* xtts_server_override = Set the XTTS server in one place.
+Useful if you have to update this often for use with runpods.
+* disable_worn_equipment = Disable the worn equipment system, and fall back to keyword based equipment awareness.

 ### Sexlab and OStim:
 * This mod will let the LLM know when Sex is happening, and what type of sex it is.
 The AI will be aware of other NPC's having sex, or the player having sex.